 Your neighbor mentions that she thinks something fishy is going on in a building down the street.
 You have heard from others that there's some kind of small-scale garment manufacturing happening there, working on a piece work contract from a major company.
-You had been told previously that it seemed like a shared work space for a group of women to work.
+You had been told previously that it seemed like a shared workspace for a group of women to work.
 Your neighbor however has noticed that the workers are arriving very early in the morning and leave late at night, after dark.
 She tried talking to one of the women and it seemed like she didn't understand.
-Your neighbor thinks that she heard two of the women talking and it sounded like they were speaking a language other than the local language, she thinks it may have been a language from a neighboring country.
+Your neighbor thinks that she heard two of the women talking and it sounded like they were speaking a language other than English or the local language she thinks it may have been French or Susu.

-Discussion Question: Should you investigate further?
+Should you investigate further?
 How?

-Talking Points: There are indicators that woman may be in a situation of forced labor or trafficking due to the long hours being worked and the inability of the women to communicate in the local language.
+There are indicators that women may be in a situation of forced labour or trafficking due to the long hours being worked and the inability of the women to communicate in English.

 The case should be referred to the responsible investigating authorities.
-If you believe this to be a case of child labor, the case should be referred to the police.
+If you believe this to be a case of child labour, the case should be referred to the police.